pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_cluster-supply-chain_list.md

 ## See Also

-- [Tanzu Apps cluster-supply-chain](tanzu_apps_cluster-supply-chain.md)	- Patterns for building and configuring workloads
+- [Tanzu Apps Cluster Supply Chain](tanzu_apps_cluster-supply-chain.md)	- Patterns for building and configuring workloads